 It’s not always ideal, but keeping some semblance of your usual routine can help keep your kids well-rested and, thus, well-behaved.

 If you know someone needs a two-hour nap in the middle of the day, try to accommodate that by staying in or arranging for car and/or stroller rides during that time so your child can rest.

 Try to have snacks and meals at similar times, and keep nighttime routines consistent as well.
 Although you may be able to manage a change in schedule with no problem, children can quickly become over-stressed and over-tired when plans change too much.

-Keeping a schedule doesn’t have to mean always sticking with what’s comfortable.
+Keeping a schedule doesn’t have to mean always sticking with what’s comfortable, and this is one of our favorite tips for traveling with kids.
 Cultivate curiosity by offering new foods and stopping to chat with vendors and other tourists.